Part of the complete guide to understanding addiction

 Is Adderall a Controlled Substance?

 Yes, Adderall is a controlled substance.
-Many people assume that a controlled substance is illegal.
-So, is Adderall illegal?
-The short answer is no, Adderall is not illegal, but there are specific rules and regulations that healthcare providers and consumers have to follow in regard to this medication.
+There are specific rules and regulations that healthcare providers and consumers have to follow concerning this medication.
 Read on to learn about controlled substances, the regulations associated with Adderall, and why Adderall is classified as a controlled substance.

 What are Controlled Substances?